zettsu-t/sudokusse/sudokusse.md

 rows.
 The cells filled by 1 and 2 also cannot hold 4.
 This leads a conclusion that the cell `*` only can hold 4.

-We can apply this rule for columns and boxes.
+We can apply this rule to columns and boxes.
 After filling 4, we apply the rule for 7 and set 7 to the cell marked `!`.

 #### Step 3 : backtracking

 SudokuSSE does not use the locked candidates method.
-Before starting backtracking, SudokuSSE chooses a candidate in a cell in an ongoing sudoku map.
+Before starting backtracking, SudokuSSE chooses a candidate in a cell in an ongoing Sudoku map.

 1. Select a cell that has least size (2 or more) of candidates in the cells.
 1. If multiple cells are selected, select a row that has the least size of candidates in the cells of the row.
 (Column and boxes can be used the step 2 instead of rows.)
 1. If the row has multiple cells that have least and same size of candidates, use a cell found first.

-When every cell in the ongoing sudoku map has unique candidate, SudokuSSE checks whether all rows, columns, and boxes in the map are correct.
-If it is correct, it is a solution of the map.
+When every cell in the ongoing Sudoku map has a unique candidate, SudokuSSE checks whether all rows, columns, and boxes in the map are correct.
+If it is correct, it is a solution to the map.

-Guessing a candidate sometimes leads an incorrect solution in finding inconsistent cells.
+Guessing a candidate sometimes leads to an incorrect solution in finding inconsistent cells.
 When the guess is wrong, SudokuSSE filters it out and continues to backtracking.

-Before starting backtracking, SudokuSSE makes a copy of the sudoku map to rewind backtracking.
+Before starting backtracking, SudokuSSE makes a copy of the Sudoku map to rewind backtracking.
 The map has only primitives so we can use compiler-generated copying (trivial copy) and avoid object aliasing.

-### Algorithm to count solutions of sudoku puzzles
+### Algorithm to count solutions of Sudoku puzzles

 Backtracking only.
 Set a cell to candidate 1 to 9 if it is not a blank, and recursively set other cells.